 As highlighted above screen printing is a traditional method that involves stencilling and the application of layers of ink onto a selected print surface.
 By contrast, digital printing is far newer and utilises a computer to process the artwork slated for print.
 Consideration should be given to what images are suitable for screen printing and which would lend themselves to the newer of the two processes.

-Much of the work traditionally associated with screen printing however can now be realised digitally.
+Much of the work traditionally associated with screen printing designs however can now be realised digitally.

 In fact items that necessitate high amounts of detail are perhaps better delivered in this fashion.
 The absence of a screen facilitates photographic print and with it sharper images.
 Shorter runs meanwhile are also possible due to digital’s economic viability.
 Whereas before the sheer effort of setting up screens almost demanded printing in bulk, digital enables a single item to be created with minimum fuss.

 Another key differentiator is the fineness of inks deployed.
 Thinner types are associated with digital prints, thus generating the aforementioned extra detail.
 Unsurprisingly, thicker alternatives are found in screen printing designs, though this has been known to produce brighter colours on even dark backgrounds.

-Budding artists unfamiliar with screen printing practices or unable to access machinery commandeered by professional printers need not to be discouraged.
+Budding artists unfamiliar with screen printing practices or unable to access machinery commandeered by professional printers need not be discouraged.
 Indeed screen prints - or at least some version of them - can be produced at home.

 The DIY approach requires a checklist of materials.
 These include the following:

 Not forgetting access to a darkened room, which will prove vital in the process explained below.